Report: 'Systemic Failures' in Uvalde School Massacre

 The report noted that many of the hundreds of law enforcement responders who rushed to the school were better trained and equipped than the school district police — which the head of the Texas Department of Public Safety, the state police force, previously faulted for not going into the room sooner.

-“In this crisis, no responder seized the initiative to establish an incident command post," the report read.
+Investigators said it was not their job to determine whether officers should be held accountable, saying that decisions rests with each law enforcement agency.
+Prior to Sunday, only one of the hundreds of officers on the scene — Pete Arredondo, the Uvalde school district police chief — was known to have been on leave.

+"Everyone who came on the scene talked about this being chaotic," said Texas state Rep. Dustin Burrows, a Republican who led the investigation.

-A spokesman for the Texas Department of Public Safety did not immediately return a request for comment Sunday.
+Officials with the Texas Department of Public Safety and U.S. Border Patrol did not immediately return requests for comment Sunday.

-“It’s a joke.
-They’re a joke.
-They’ve got no business wearing a badge.
-None of them do,” Vincent Salazar, grandfather of 11-year-old Layla Salazer, said Sunday.

 The report followed weeks of closed-door interviews with more than 40 people, including witnesses and law enforcement who were on the scene of the shooting.

-Flowers that had been piled high in the city’s central square had been removed as of Sunday, leaving a few stuffed animal maps scattered around the fountains alongside photos of some of the children who were killed.

-No single officer has received as much scrutiny since the shooting as Pete Arredondo, the Uvalde school district police chief who resigned from his newly appointed seat on the City Council after the shooting.
-Arredondo told the committee he treated the shooters as “barricaded subject," according to the report, and defended never treating the scene as an active-shooter situation because he did not have visual contact with the gunman.
+No single officer has received as much scrutiny since the shooting as Arredondo, who also resigned from his newly appointed seat on the City Council after the shooting.
+Arredondo told the committee he treated the shooter as "barricaded subject," according to the report, and defended never treating the scene as an active-shooter situation because he did not have visual contact with the gunman.

 Arredondo also tried to find a key for the classrooms, but no one ever bothered to see if the doors were locked, according to the report.